 - 18.1.
-Acorn Education Trust schools will: - Cooperate with the relevant individuals to ensure an annual review meeting takes place, including convening the meeting on behalf of the LA if requested.

-- Ensure that the appropriate people are given at least two weeks' notice of the date of the meeting. - Contribute any relevant information and recommendations about the EHCP to the LA, keeping parents involved at all times. - Ensure that sufficient arrangements are put in place at the school to host the annual review meeting. - · Cooperate with the LA during annual reviews. - Lead the review of the EHCP in order to create the greatest confidence amongst pupils and their family. - Seek advice and information about the pupil prior to the annual review meeting from all parties invited. - Prepare and send a report of the meeting to everyone invited within four weeks of the meeting, which sets out any recommendations and amendments to the EHCP. - Provide the LA and parents with any evidence to support the proposed changes and giving those involved at least 15 days to comment and make representations. - Clarify to the parents and pupil that they have the right to appeal the decisions made in regards to the EHCP.
+Acorn Education Trust schools will: - Cooperate with the relevant individuals to ensure an annual review meeting takes place, including convening the meeting on behalf of the LA if requested. - Ensure that the appropriate people are given at least two weeks' notice of the date of the meeting. - Contribute any relevant information and recommendations about the EHCP to the LA, keeping parents involved at all times. - Ensure that sufficient arrangements are put in place at the school to host the annual review meeting or conduct via video meeting. - Cooperate with the LA during annual reviews. - Lead the review of the EHCP in order to create the greatest confidence amongst pupils and their family. - Seek advice and information about the pupil prior to the annual review meeting from all parties invited. - Prepare and send a report of the meeting to everyone invited within four weeks of the meeting, which sets out any recommendations and amendments to the EHCP. - Provide the LA and parents with any evidence to support the proposed changes. - Clarify to the parents and pupil that they have the right to appeal the decisions made in regards to the EHCP.